5 Ways to Maintain Sobriety

 There’s no debating that the recovery program you went through was work, however, the real challenge is posed when you step out of rehab and attempt to navigate the world in a different mindstate.

 Begin with a solid plan and support system.
-This will assist you in successfully integrating back into the community as a as someone who can help not just yourself but help others.
+This will assist you in successfully integrating back into the community as a functioning citizen.